 Use this free date difference calculator to find the exact time between any two dates - broken down into years, months, and days.
-Also shows total days and weeks between dates, with a full step-by-step explanation of how the result was reached.
-No sign-up needed - results appear instantly.
+Whether you are calculating date difference metrics for business, legal, or personal deadlines, this difference between dates calculator also shows total days and weeks between dates with instant results and a full step-by-step breakdown.

 How to use this date difference calculator

-You can enter dates in any order - the calculator always measures from the earlier date to the later one.
+You can enter dates in any order - this difference in dates calculator always measures from the earlier date to the later one.
 The sign note in the explanation will flag if your end date is before your start date.

-Calculating the interval between two dates sounds simple, but it involves careful handling of unequal month lengths and leap years.
+Learning how to calculate difference between two dates sounds simple, but it involves careful handling of unequal month lengths and leap years.
 A naive approach - subtracting year numbers, month numbers, and day numbers - produces wrong answers whenever any step yields a negative number.
-The correct method uses a borrowing algorithm, the same principle used in subtraction with carrying.
+The correct method for calculating date difference ranges uses a borrowing algorithm, the same principle used in subtraction with carrying.

 The borrowing algorithm - step by step